ejhigson/perfectns/README.md

 ##### Examples

-The `demo.ipynb` notebook contains a demonstration of perfectns' functionality.
+See the `demo.ipynb` notebook contains a demonstration of `perfectns`' functionality.

-The results table generating functions used for the dynamic nested sampling paper [(Higson 2017a)](https://arxiv.org/abs/1704.03459) are shown in `demo.ipynb`.
-Any of the results can be replicated from these functions by choosing the settings to match those described.
-Note that the paper uses nbatch=1 and dynamic_fraction=0.9 throughout, and uses the 'cached_gaussian' prior in place of the 'gaussian' prior when the number of dimensions is 100 or more.